ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 Credit and thanks to Trashpanda, GenWilhelm, BaconCatBug, Phubar, Mothman_Zack, Zyllos and Kurcenkurce for their hard work developing/maintaining earlier versions of this mod, and elements contained within it!

 ## Update History:

+### v2.61

+* Updated the Pariah Nexus cards with the day 1 errata.
+* Added GW's recommended Pariah Nexus mission combos.
+* Replaced Leviathan reference sheet with Pariah Nexus.
+(I figure there shouldn't be anyone left playing Leviathan for the first time!)
+* Fixed the bug whereby a player who joined/chose colour after the mission pack was selected wouldn't get fixed secondary cards.

 ### v2.60